A Beginner's Guide to Buying a Weight Set

 - Materials - Most kettlebells are made of cast iron, though you may find some inexpensive versions made of other materials.

-Browse all kettlebells
+shop all kettlebells

 Medicine balls are weighted and designed to be thrown, bounced or lifted when adding resistance to varying workout activities.